kelalvarez/CMPE272_ExtraCredit/README.md

 ## Implementation
 - Set up IBM Bluemix Open Whisk, following : https://console.ng.bluemix.net/openwhisk/sdk/ios
 - While setting up IBM Bluemix, I have created an iOS project with an only feature, which is take photos
-- I have used CocoaPods to set OpenWhisk
+- CocoaPods to import OpenWhisk to be able to use the service

+## Comparisons

 ## Conclusions
 While doing this extra credit assignment, I have learnt the powerfull resource that this service can be.
-While the action of taking photos could be
+While the action of taking photos could be represent in two different waits